jessicawyz/tp/docs/DeveloperGuide.md

 ### Planned Enhancements
 1. Improve Tuteetally such that automatic past exam removal information is updated at real time to storage.
 Users need not use the command `exit` to save the automatic past exam removal to storage.
+2. Update Edit command to use ID instead of index.
+3. Remove all white spaces from the UI

 ### Non-Functional Requirements